DqwertyC/wingfeather-rpg/BasicRules.md

 ### What is a Role Playing Game?

-A Role Playing Game (abbreviated RPG) is a type of game where players create characters and work together to tell a story with those characters.
+A Role Playing Game (RPG) is a type of game where players create characters and work together to tell a story with those characters.
 Generally, each player will create a single character, and design their personality, choose their abilities, and determine how they will act in different situations.
 One player, usually someone who has more experience with RPGs, will take on the special role of the Game Master or Storyteller.
 Their job is to guide the other players through the story, as well as creating all the other characters, allies, enemies, and the environment.

 ### Playing the Game

 Playing the game is a lot like playing a game of make-believe, with a bit more structure to make sure things move smoothly and all the players are treated fairly.
 The game is played over several sessions, allowing time for the story to develop and for characters to find their motivations.
-As part of the first session, players will create their characters (described in `Creating Your Character`).
+As part of the first session, players will create their characters (described in 'Creating Your Character').
 These characters are called Player Characters.
 The storyteller will be in charge of all the other characters, called Non-Player Characters, or NPCs.

 Gameplay follows the following stages: